dwariyar/podcast_transcriber/README.md

 pip install -r requirements.txt
 ```

 ### b.
-Environment
+API Key Management

-Acquire your Algolia Write API Key, App ID, and Open AI API key.
-Ensure the Write API Key possesses addObject, deleteObject, listIndexes, and settings permissions.
+Note: OpenAI and Algolia API keys (Application ID, Write API Key) are now provided directly via the frontend UI when you run the application.
+You do not need to configure them in backend environment variables (like a `.env` file) for the backend to function.
+Ensure your Algolia Write API Key possesses addObject, deleteObject, listIndexes, and settings permissions for full functionality.

 ### c.
 Character Encoding (Important for Transcription)

 If you encounter a `UnicodeEncodeError` or `'ascii' codec can't encode character` error during transcription (especially with podcast titles or content containing special characters like curly quotes “ ”), it's likely due to your terminal's default character encoding.

-To ensure your Python environment correctly handles all Unicode characters, set your locale environment variables to UTF-8 before running your Flask backend:
+To ensure your Python environment correctly handles all Unicode characters, set your locale environment variables to UTF-8 before running your Quart backend:

 ```bash
 export LC_ALL=en_US.UTF-8